 Children generally wear school shoes for at least eight hours a day and they can take quite a pounding during this time.
 Looking after shoes will help to prolong their life, clean regularly with an appropriate leather polish and spray with a waterproof protector once each half term.

 Is it ok to put my child in second hand shoes?

 The simple answer is no. Every foot is different and what works for one child may be completely the wrong fit for another, even siblings can have very differently shaped feet and walking pattern.
-The insole of a shoe moulds to the foot of the wearer, therefore if another child puts it on, their foot will not sit naturally in the shoe, it will try to adapt to the imprint left by the previous owner, potentially affecting the way they walk and their posture.
+The sole of a shoe develops a wear pattern and the insole moulds to the foot of the wearer, therefore if another child puts it on, their foot will not sit naturally in the shoe, it will try to adapt to the imprint left by the previous owner, potentially affecting the way they walk and their posture.
 Children's feet also sweat much more than an adult's, over time this degrades the lining of the shoe.
 This internal wear is far more important than how worn the shoe looks on the outside.

 Why are the shoes I bought not the same size as the measuring gauge showed?